ZentrixLabs/SrtExtractor/README.md

 5. **Network Files Slow**: Files on network drives will take longer - this is normal
 6. **Temporary Files Left Behind**: Use the "🧹 Cleanup Temp Files" button if needed
 7. **Cancellation Issues**: If processes don't stop, restart the application
+8. **Batch SRT Correction Shows "None Found"**: Ensure you've selected a folder and clicked "Scan for SRT Files"
+9. **SRT Files Not Updating**: Check that files aren't read-only or locked by another application

 ### Log Files